Susan Smith Nash, Ph.D.

 Responsible for administration of two distance graduate programs: Master of Arts in Liberal Studies, and Master of Arts in Public Administration; oversight of e-learning courses; development of mobile learning initiatives; in charge of promotion and strategic partnerships; competed for and awarded grant for teacher training to develop programs for diaspora populations (at-risk immigrant populations in the U.S.).

-Program Director (Online Curriculum, College of Liberal
+Program Director (Online Curriculum,

-Studies and Dept of
+College of Liberal Studies and Dept of Human Relations)

 1996-1997: St. Gregory’s College (Director of LEAPS Program): developed program for at-risk students for tutoring, mentoring with computer-based applications; also developed remediation programs in science and mathematics.